mattbellis/turn-key-cloud-chamber/_posts/2015-02-06-back-to-work.md

 >4.
 1 sheet of felt (sticky on one side)
 >5.
 1 bottle of 99% rubbing alcohol
 >6.
 Radioactive source
 >7.
-1 can of spray paint
+1 can of black spray paint
 >8.
 1 roll of double sided tape

 >##**Tools**